BuiltWithNOF

 Tea Set Names

-All tea sets were given names and somewhat confusingly, some names were used twice (albeit with a gap of some 25 years or so).
-The four names used twice were Avon, Sandon, Savoy and Warwick.
+All tea sets were given names and, somewhat confusingly, several names were used twice (albeit with a gap averaging some 15 years between them).
+The six names used twice were Avon, Dorchester, Lifespan, Sandon, Savoy and Warwick.

 Return to top